• Skip to primary navigation

 • Maple Syrup (if used for sweetness): Any liquid sweetener like date syrup, agave, rice malt syrup, or even organic cane sugar will work.

-vegan mascarpone parfait
+mascarpone parfait (2)

 Serving Suggestions